Psychological Healing

 Notice that, in this case, speaking in tongues had the purpose of increasing communication, so that the “mighty acts of God” (viz., the Incarnation, Passion, and Resurrection of Christ) would be proclaimed to all nations; it had nothing to do with babbling unintelligibly.

 In fact, Saint Paul had to correct this very problem of spiritual pride within the Corinthian church.
 Paul told the Corinthians that “building up” the church—edifying others through encouragement and solace (1 Corinthians 14:3)—is far more important than speaking in tongues.
-So he reminds them, “if you, because of speaking in tongues, do not utter intelligible speech, how will anyone know what is being said?”
-(1 Corinthians 14:9).
-Thus he gives his summary rebuke against the Corinthians’ inflated “spirituality”:
+Thus he asks, “If you, because of speaking in tongues, do not utter intelligible speech, how will anyone know what is being said?”
+(1 Corinthians 14:9), and so he rebukes the Corinthians’ inflated “spirituality”:

 Otherwise, if you pronounce a blessing [with] the spirit, how shall one who holds the place of the uninstructed say the “Amen” to your thanksgiving, since he does not know what you are saying?
 For you may be giving thanks very well, but the other is not built up.
 I give thanks to God that I speak in tongues more than any of you, but in the church I would rather speak five words with my mind, so as to instruct others also, than ten thousand words in a tongue.